 Then we see Martian Manhunter’s domain. it is a blank room.
 (Think the X-Men’s Danger Room.)
 Aquaman says that J’onn has his domain set up so it can transform into whatever setting J’onn’s visitor finds most comforting.
 Wonder Woman says that J’onn’s domain is an isolation chamber.
 A place where he attempts to recreate his home on Mars.

 We see Hawkgirl’s domain.
 It is like a museum full of artifacts from her past lives.
 Wonder Woman says that this helps keep Kendra’s memories linear since she has lived so many lives.

 Wonder Woman says that Aquaman seems overly troubled by all of this.
 Diana asks if something is troubling Arthur.
-Aquaman replies that he never felt home ruling Atlantis.
-That with Mera on the throne he thought he would find his purpose with the League.
-However, he fears that he has become adrift and not ready for what is coming.
+Aquaman replies that he never felt at home ruling Atlantis.
+That with Mera on the throne, he thought he would find his purpose with the League.
+However, he fears that he has become adrift and is not ready for what is coming.
 Perhaps that is why a sunken boat is where he spends all of his time.

 Wonder Woman replies that she built her domain because her home is her faith.
 Not in Gods but in each other.
 Diana says that Aquaman’s faith is in the tides.
 Its ability to bring them to new shores and new revelations.
 That Arthur is a mariner and the boat is the right home for him.
 Suddenly, Batman summons Wonder Woman and Aquaman to the teleportation room.

 We cut to Martian Manhunter sparring with Hawkgirl.
 They are testing Hawkgirl’s wings to see if they are fully healed.
 During the sparring, Hawkgirl loses her temper and yells if J’onn knew about her connection with the Totality.
 J’onn replies that he had no prior knowledge of it at all.